intel/rsp-sw-toolkit-im-suite-mqtt-device-service/README.md

 make image # build the image
 make run   # run the docker-compose.yml
 make down  # stop the compose
-make dev   # run a container using the dev configuration make clean # remove control files
+make dev   # run a container using the dev configuration; may require some changes make clean # remove control files
 ```